 Commission on the Status of Women

 The confidential complaint procedure of the Commission on the Status of Women is designed to identify global trends and patterns concerning women’s rights.
-It was established pursuant to a series of resolutions of the Economic and Social Council, under which the Commission considers both confidential and non-confidential complaints on the status of women.
+It was established pursuant to a series of resolutions of the Economic and Social Council, under which the Commission considers confidential and non-confidential complaints on the status of women.

 The Commission’s Secretariat receives complaints each year from individuals and organizations.
 It acknowledges their receipt and briefly describes the procedure to complainants.